petahbred/disney-takehome/README.md

 ### Animations

 - Given more time I would have loved to add more animations and visual appeal to the application to really give it more magic.
 Some areas that could use animation include, the first paint or selecting a tile.

+### Image Error Handling

+- Would be nice to have more error handling and fallbacks for images that are slow or fail to load.